proteinreport/proteinreport.org/content/newswire/spanish-foodtech-ecosystem-achieves-€226-million-in-2023-investments/index.md

 When analyzing the most outstanding tools for growth, startups are aligned: learn from the best success stories, facilitate access to public aid, increase media visibility, establish "co-investment" agreements, and collaborate closely with the food industry.

-“In the year 2023, the Spanish Foodtech ecosystem has overcome critical challenges, facing the repercussions of the global economic crisis.
+“*In the year 2023, the Spanish Foodtech ecosystem has overcome critical challenges, facing the repercussions of the global economic crisis.
 Despite the slight slowdown in total investment, this period has marked a crucial milestone for the sector.
 We have not only witnessed the resilience of our ecosystem but also the consolidation and market launch of disruptive technologies, as has been the case of the arrival to the Retail channel of the first 3D bio-printed vegetable bacon by Cocuus and Foody's.
-This achievement highlights the technological robustness of Spain, reaffirming its prominent position in the international Foodtech field,” commented Mila Valcárcel, Managing Partner of Eatable Adventures.
-To continue consolidating Spain's strategic role in the Foodtech panorama, however, a greater drive in investment and more strategic collaboration between all the key agents of the food system is needed "If we want to be truly competitive against the most developed international ecosystems We need to be more ambitious and have a vision of the future of this sector that is so strategic for Spain.
-It is essential to put greater effort into investment and collaboration with the industry, but also to have greater support at the institutional level and to have a strategy aligned between territorial and national initiatives.”
+This achievement highlights the technological robustness of Spain, reaffirming its prominent position in the international Foodtech field*,” commented Mila Valcárcel, Managing Partner of Eatable Adventures.

+To continue consolidating Spain's strategic role in the Foodtech panorama, however, a greater drive in investment and more strategic collaboration between all the key agents of the food system is needed: "*If we want to be truly competitive against the most developed international ecosystems We need to be more ambitious and have a vision of the future of this sector that is so strategic for Spain.
+It is essential to put greater effort into investment and collaboration with the industry, but also to have greater support at the institutional level and to have a strategy aligned between territorial and national initiatives*,” she added.

 For more information about the study, download the full report [here](https://eatableadventures.com/report-2023-eng/).